-Examination of course modules (through written exams, individual assignments, and presentations, mini projects, group work, etc.) and completion of a Major Dissertation.
+Assessment: Examination of course modules (through written exams, individual assignments and presentations, mini projects, group work, etc.) and completion of a Major Dissertation.

-The entry criteria are an upper second honors degree (or equivalent) in an Engineering or related degree.
+The entry criteria are an upper second honours degree (or equivalent) in an Engineering or related degree.
 Relevant industrial experience may be taken into account in allocating places where the course is oversubscribed.

 This school offers programs in: